-From your baby’s first weeks in the womb through the early years of life, his brain develops at an astonishing rate.
-A growing body of research pinpoints key nutrients that play a particularly important role during this time of complex and rapid transformation.
-Among them are folate, carbohydrates, fats (such as DHA / ARA), iron, iodine, protein, zinc, copper, selenium, choline, and vitamin A. This chart highlights some of the most significant nutrients that influence your child’s brain development.
+From their first weeks in the womb through the early years of life, your baby’s brain develops at an astonishing rate.
+A growing body of research pinpoints key brain nutrients that play an important role during this time.
+Among them are fats such as ARA/DHA, carbohydrates, folate, iodine, and iron.

-What does it do?
-ARA is a polyunsaturated fatty acid and a key omega-6 fatty acid in the brain.
-(38) Fatty acids allow for the production of myelin, a dense substance that protects neuronal connections and allows signals to pass between brain cells quickly.
-Rapid-fire messaging makes all sorts of cognitive and motor advancements possible, from learning language to understanding abstract concepts to coordinating complex movements.
+What it does: ARA is a polyunsaturated fatty acid in the brain.
+Fatty acids allow for the production of myelin, a dense substance that insolates and supports neuron connections and allows signals to pass quickly between brain cells.
+Rapid-fire messaging makes all sorts of cognitive and motor advancements possible, from learning language and understanding abstract concepts to coordinating complex movements.

-Where can my child get it?
-Breast milk, formula, and vegetable oils such as sunflower, safflower, and corn; meat, poultry, and eggs contain ARA in small amounts.
+How your child can get it: Breast milk, formula, and vegetable oils such as sunflower, safflower, and corn.
+Also, meat, poultry, and eggs contain ARA in small amounts.

-Where can my child get it?
-Breast milk (but the levels can vary based on the mother’s diet), formula, and fatty coldwater fish such as salmon, bluefin tuna, black cod, sardines, and herring; small amounts are also present in meat and eggs.
+How your child can get it: Breast milk (levels can vary based on the mother’s diet), formula, and fatty cold-water fish such as salmon, bluefin tuna, black cod, sardines, and herring.
+Small amounts are also in meat and eggs.

-What does it do?
-In the womb and during the early months of life, the thyroid plays an important role in the development of the central nervous system and brain.
+What it does: In the womb and during the early months of life, the thyroid plays an important role in the development of your baby’s central nervous system and brain.
 Iodine is essential for the synthesis of thyroid hormones, directly affecting the brain, as well as the muscles, heart, kidneys, and pituitary gland.

-Where can my child get it?
-Breast milk, formula, saltwater fish and other seafood, including seaweed and kelp; iodized salt (table salt fortified with potassium iodide); some processed foods (although many processed foods are high in salt, it’s typically not iodized salt); and small amounts in milk, grain products, and eggs.
+How your child can get it: Breast milk, formula, saltwater fish and other seafood, including seaweed and kelp; iodized salt (table salt fortified with potassium iodide); some processed foods.
+Although many processed foods are high in salt, it’s typically not iodized salt.
+Small amounts of iodine can be found in milk, grain products, and eggs.

-What does it do?
-Iron is a component of all cells in the body, vital to the formation and healthy function of red blood cells, which carry oxygen to the brain and fuel its growth.
-(55; 38) Iron can be dangerous when consumed in excess, possibly causing developmental delays.
-So consult with your doctor if you’re considering a supplement.
+What it does: Iron is a component of all cells in the body, vital to the formation and healthy function of red blood cells, which carry oxygen to the brain and support its growth.
+Iron can be dangerous when consumed in excess and possibly cause developmental delays.
+Make sure you consult your doctor before considering a supplement.

-Where can my child get it?
-Breast milk, formula, meat, liver, poultry, fish, tofu, legumes, beans, seeds, whole grain breads and cereals, fortified or enriched grain products, and dark green vegetables.
+How your child can get it: Breast milk, formula, meat, liver, poultry, fish, tofu, legumes, beans, seeds, whole grain breads and cereals, fortified or enriched grain products, and dark green vegetables.